icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 - `sayHelloAsync`, which does not block the caller but returns the response through a task, future or callback depending on the language mapping

-You can then choose to call `sayHello` (easy to code but you block the calling thread) or `sayHelloAsync` (you don't block the calling thread but it's harder to obtain the response).
+When you make an invocation, you can choose to call `sayHello` (easy to code but you block the calling thread) or `sayHelloAsync` (you don't block the calling thread but it's harder to obtain the response).

 IceRPC takes a different, more modern approach: the async/await syntax makes async programming so easy there is no need to provide a redundant synchronous API.
-The async/await syntax also makes it clear that a RPC is call that can take a while, throw exceptions, and should not be confused with a local call that completes very quickly.
+The async/await syntax also makes it clear that a RPC is a call that can take a while, throw exceptions, and should not be confused with a local call that completes very quickly.

 With IceRPC:

-- methods that may take a while because their implementations can wait for IOs are async (e.g. proxy methods)
+- methods that may take a while because their implementations can wait for I/O are async (e.g. proxy methods)
-- methods that never wait for IOs are synchronous (e.g. string-parsing methods)
+- methods that never wait for I/O are synchronous (e.g. string-parsing methods)

 ## Slice-free core API

 With Ice, you have to use Slice to encode your request and response payloads, even if you're just sending bytes.

 With IceRPC, Slice is optional: the IceRPC core sends and receives requests and responses with byte stream payloads, and doesn't know how these byte streams are encoded.
-This allows you to use IceRPC with Slice, or with another [IDL](https://en.wikipedia.org/wiki/Interface_description_language), or with no IDL at all.
+This allows you to use IceRPC with Slice, or with another IDL, or with no IDL at all.

 ## New Slice

 IceRPC introduces a brand new Slice, with a new syntax, a new encoding, a new compilation model and a new file extension.

-The Ice compilation model for Slice files is very much like C++: each Slice file needs to #include the Slice files with the definitions it depends on.
+The Ice compilation model for Slice files is very much like C++: each Slice file needs to `#include` the Slice files with the definitions it depends on.
 You can use a forward declaration to introduce a type without fully defining it.
-And Slice files use the .ice file extension.
+And Slice files use the `.ice` file extension.

-On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no #include preprocessing directive or forward declarations.
-These new Slice files use the .slice extension.
+On the other hand, the compilation model with IceRPC's Slice compilers is more like C# and Java: the compilation uses a set of reference files specified as argument to the compiler, and there is no `#include` preprocessing directive or forward declarations.
+These new Slice files use the `.slice` extension.

 The Slice syntax also changed significantly.
-Ice's .ice syntax uses a C-like syntax for parameters and fields, while IceRPC's .slice syntax is more like Rust and Swift:
+Ice's `.ice` syntax uses a C-like syntax for parameters and fields, while IceRPC's `.slice` syntax is more like Rust and Swift:

 {% side-by-side %}